 How long does the test take and how many questions are there?

-The computer-based GRE revised General Test takes about 3 hours and 45 minutes and consists of separately timed sections:
+The computer-delivered GRE revised General Test takes about 3 hours and 45 minutes and consists of separately timed sections:

-The paper-based GRE revised General Test takes up to 3 hours and 30 minutes and consists of separately timed sections:
+The paper-delivered GRE revised General Test takes up to 3 hours and 30 minutes and consists of separately timed sections:

 What does “test-taker friendly design” mean?

 The GRE® revised General Test gives you the Power of Confidence to help you do your best.
 It is the only admissions test for graduate or business school that allows you to decide how to approach each question and each section in a way that fits your personal test-taking strategies.
 The test-taker friendly design lets you:

 *For those taking the paper-delivered GRE revised General Test, calculators will be provided at the test center for use during the test.

 When will I receive my scores?